FrogOfJuly/coffee_cup/README.md

 The problem statement is as follows.

-Imagine having a cup of magnificent, fresh, and hot coffee.
-It is a known fact that as it cools down the magnificence levels drop too sharply.
-Thus, to avoid such a fate, it is desired to minimize cooling.
+Imagine having a cup of magnificent, fresh, hot coffee.
+Unfortunatly, as it cools down the magnificence level drops sharply.
+Thus, to avoid such fate, it is desired to minimize cooling.

 Assume that the cup is a cylinder with a circle base and the coffee is a \"geometric\" fluid: always at rest, with its surface perpendicular to gravity.